Virasoro constraints on moduli of sheaves and vertex algebras: VOA from sheaf theory

 The claim (1) for sheaves follows in a similar way by noting that the operator $\bL_\inv$ is dual to $[-, \omega]$ by Theorem \ref{thm: duality} and Lemma \ref{WC with conformal element} and using the equivalente characterization of primary states in $\widecheck P_0$ provided by Proposition \ref{prop: primaryomegabracket}.\qedhere \end{proof}

-Joyce defines more generally (under certain conditions) classes $[M]^\inva\in \widecheck V_\bullet$ even when $M$ contains strictly semistable sheaves; when it does not contain strictly semistables, this class coincides with $[M]^\vir$.
-We say that $M$ satisfies the Virasoro constraints if $[M]^\inva$ is a primary state.
+Joyce defines more generally (under certain conditions, see \cite[Theorem 5.7]{Jo21} or Section \ref{sec: joyceclasses}) classes $[M]^\inva\in \widecheck V_\bullet$ even when $M$ contains strictly semistable sheaves; when it does not contain strictly semistable sheaves, this class coincides with $[M]^\vir$.
+As in Remark \ref{rem:nocoarsedirect} and Conjecture \ref{conj:actualinvvir}, we say that $M$ satisfies the Virasoro constraints if $[M]^\inva$ is a primary state, i.e.